dot-sky/signup-form/README.md

 The form has a responsive design to fit desktop, tablets and mobile screens.

-Client side validation is performed for every required input it also display feedback to users to fix the data they have entered.
+Client side validation is performed for each required input, it also displays feedback to users to fix the data they have entered.

 Passwords have to be at least 6 characters long to be valid and both password inputs have to match to be able to send the form.
 ## See it live!